Welcome to Whitby

 Whitby is a lovely, seaside town dominated by the abbey ruins high on the hill.
 199 steps lead to the churchyard that inspired Bram Stoker to write 'Dracula'.

-See the splendour of our next door attraction - free when you're staying at YHA Whitby!
-Discover its history, hear voices from the past on the audio guide and catch unique events.
-Free entry
+See the splendour of our next door attraction!
+Discover its history, hear voices from the past on the audio guide and catch unique events Visit the website

 Noted as a great place to swim in the Wild Swimming book.
 The sea at Boggle Hole is exhilarating, and perishing, all at once.